TTK4130/ttk4130.github.io/docs/animation.rst

 Looking good!

-Next up we'll make a parabolic surface for the ball to roll on.
+Next, we make a parabolic surface for the ball to roll on.
 We can use the function `PlaneGeometry() <https://threejs.org/docs/?q=plane#api/en/geometries/PlaneGeometry>`_ to create our initial plane.
 In 3D graphics everything is made up of triangles (vertices), so for every object we create we have to tell Three.js how many triangles it should be made of